Characterizing quantile-varying covariate effects under the accelerated failure time model: Effects of Time-varying Covariates on the Quantile Scale

 With complete derivation given in Appendix~\ref{sec:tvcovderiv} of the Supplementary Materials, the acceleration factor at quantile $p$ between two subjects depends on each person's value of $X_2$, the change time $t_{X}$ for $X_1$, and the baseline distribution $S_0$.
 In particular, for those with $X_2=x_2$, the acceleration factor at quantile $p$ for experiencing $X_1$ at $t_X$ versus not experiencing $X_1$ is

 This is a weighted average between 1 and $\exp(\beta_1)$, with weight inversely proportional to the duration from $t_{X}$ to the $p$th quantile survival time in the comparison group, $S_{0}^{-1}(p)\exp(x_2\beta_2)$.
-Intuitively, before $t_{X}$ there is no difference between the individuals, so the acceleration factor is 1, and then after $t_{X}$ the effect of $X_1$ starts accumulating, and the acceleration factor gradually shifts towards $\exp(\beta_1)$, becoming more pronounced as $p$ extends towards 0.
-This dynamic is illustrated by example in Figure~\ref{fig:deathtv_marg_surv_af_tbp} below.
+Intuitively, before $t_{X}$ there is no difference between the individuals, so the acceleration factor is 1, and then after $t_{X}$ the effect of $X_1$ starts accumulating, and the acceleration factor increasingly shifts towards $\exp(\beta_1)$ as $p$ extends towards 0.
+Figure~\ref{fig:deathtv_marg_surv_af_tbp} illustrates this dynamic.

 Finally, a flexible effect for $X_1(t)$ can also be specified by adapting the form of \eqref{eq:tvVproc}, yielding

 Following \citet{haneuse2008separation}, this specification characterizes flexibility in the effect of $X_1$ over the time scale $t-t_{X}$ denoting time since the non-terminal event, rather than on the overall time scale of $t$, enabling evaluation of the temporal effect of $X_1$ on its own timescale.
 Practically, this means that basis functions and knots $\btau$ must be specified on the corresponding time scale.